openphacts/ops-platform-setup/README.md

     [antonis@ops2 ~]$ service httpd start

+Note: The ARC library harcodes the limit on the execution time of a function call.
+We had to change this limit to 0 (infinite) so that we can parse large responses.
+The change was done in lib/arc/parsers/ARC2_RDFXMLParser.php only, because this is where the response from the triple store is parsed.

 #### Steps to enable caching from RAM instead of disk
 1. Edit deployment.settings.php from the root of LDA and change: